fengyuanchen/viewerjs/README.md

   - Default: `0` (inherits from the `initialViewIndex` option)
   - The index of the image for viewing

-View one of the images with image's index.
-If the viewer is not shown, will show the viewer first.
+View one of the images with the image index.
+If the viewer is hidden, it will be shown first.

 ```js
 viewer.view(1); // View the second image